wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.3.5 - 2015/05/27 =
+* Tweak - called <code>add_filter( 'frm_encode_subject')</code> to disable encoding subject title from Formidable Forms plugin
+* Fix - correct the path of custom template for email_header.html and email_footer.html when checking to get custom template
+* Credit - Thanks to Brian Childers for reporting the Formidable Forms conflict and the access to his site to find and fix the issue.

 = 1.3.4 - 2015/05/20 =
 * Fix - Don't change email content type if the Apply Template setting is switched to OFF